CloudLabs-MOC/AI-102-AIEngineer/Instructions/15-computer-vision.md

 ## Task 3: Prepare to use the Azure AI Vision SDK

-In this exercise, you'll complete a partially implemented client application that uses the Azure AI Vision SDK to analyze images.
+In this task, you will learn how to complete a partially implemented client application that utilizes the Azure AI Vision SDK to analyze images, including extracting and processing features like text, objects, and other visual insights from images.

 > **Note**: You can choose to use the SDK for **C#**.
 In the steps below, perform the actions appropriate for C# Language.

 1. In Visual Studio Code, in the **Explorer** pane, browse to the **15-computer-vision** folder and expand the **C-Sharp**  folder.

 2. Right-click the **image-analysis** folder and open an integrated terminal.
 Then install the Azure AI Vision SDK package by running the appropriate command for your language preference:

      **C#**